Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable6.md

 For deliverable 6, you will begin moving forward from your first checkpoint into the function generator.
 As always, your weekly team status is required.

 ## Negative Voltage Simulation (P)
 In order to power many of the active components in your design (Opamps, for example), you will need a negative voltage.
-For this deliverable, provide a schematic (not hand drawn) AND simulation of your design from multisim or similar.
-Your DC voltage available to you is from the +12V DC supply.
+For this deliverable, provide a schematic (not hand drawn) AND simulation of your design from multisim, LTSpice, Simulink, Altium, etc.  Your DC voltage available to you is from the +12V DC supply.
 However, we will not provide the +12V supply until you show a working Negative voltage reference; therefore, you will need to show a stand-alone circuit working with your +12V DC source coming from a lab power supply.
 Your + and - reference should be around +/- 5 to 6 volts.
-- Schematic (Pdf form)
+- Schematic (pdf form)
 - Multisim output (photo of outputs in progress pdf and simulation file uploaded separately)
 - Photo of + and - voltages from your stand-alone design